 Many kitchens and bathrooms are tiled with plain white or cream tiles to create a blank canvas for the space.
 And a gleaming white space, is still traditionally thought of as clean and sterile, two qualities every kitchen or bathroom should possess.
 But that doesn’t mean your homes should feel clinical or lack personality.
 In fact, adding character to the space is exactly how you can make your home your own.
 And this can be achieved by using darker tiles.
-But where should you use dark tiles?
+But what are the important location considerations for dark tiles?
 And how can you make sure these are effective?
-Well, here at Tiles 2 Go, we are Preston’s leading tiling professionals.
-And this is our guide to using dark tiles effectively.

 Dark tiles can add character and personality to your space.
 While also bringing a sense of elegance and sophistication.
 But too may dark tiles, or colours in general, can make your space full dull and dingy.
 So it’s important to get the balance just right.
 This should include: